 Learn more about accounting needs for small farmers and ranchers.

-We hope you found this introduction into farm budgeting and accounting helpful!
-In addition to helping farmers and ranchers keep track of their crops and livestock, sell online, run reports and analytics and issue work orders, Farmbrite offers farm bookkeeping and accounting functionality that streamlines your farms' taxes and bookkeeping needs.
+We hope you found this introduction to farm budgeting and accounting helpful!
+In addition to helping farmers and ranchers keep track of their crops and livestock, sell online, run reports and analytics, and issue work orders, Farmbrite offers farm bookkeeping and accounting functionality that streamlines your farms' taxes and bookkeeping needs.